askmike/gekko/README.md

 ## Credits

 * The title is inspired by [Bateman](https://github.com/fearofcode/bateman).
-* This project is inspired by the [GoxTradingBot](https://github.com/virtimus/GoxTradingBot/) Chrome plugin (though no code is taken from it).
+* This project is inspired by the [GoxTradingBot](https://github.com/virtimus/GoxTradingBot/) Chrome plugin (which in turn is inspired by [Goomboo's journal](https://bitcointalk.org/index.php?topic=60501.0)).

 ## Final